rogue-clown/horse-racing-sky/CONFIG.md

 > This is the description of the feed.

 Come talk horse racing on Bluesky!
-Use the tag #horseracing or the 🏇 emoji to put posts on the feed, and pin it to keep up with the conversation!
+Use the tag #horseracing or the 🏇 emoji to join the conversation, and pin it to keep up with the conversation!

 # searchTerms